caiohrm/studiesPurpose/DesignPatters/README.md

-In this folder we are going to talk about design patterns
+<h1>In this folder we are going to talk about design patterns:</h1>

 Types of patters:

-Creational patterns:
+**Creational patterns:**
 These patterns provide various object creation mechanisms, wich increase flexbility and reuse of existing code.

-Abstract Factory
+- Abstract Factory
-Builder
+- Builder
-Factory Method
+- Factory Method
-Prototype
+- Prototype
-Singleton
+- Singleton

-Structural patterns:
+**Structural patterns:**
 These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

-Adapter
+- Adapter
-Bridge
+- Bridge
-Composite
+- Composite
-Decorator
+- Decorator
-Facade
+- Facade
-Flyweight
+- Flyweight
-Proxy
+- Proxy

-Behavioral patterns:
+**Behavioral patterns:**
 These patterns are concerned with algorithms and the assignment of responsibilities between objects.

-Chain of Responsibility
+- Chain of Responsibility
-Iterator
+- Iterator
-Memento
+- Memento
-State
+- State
-Template Method
+- Template Method
-Comand
+- Comand
-Mediator
+- Mediator
-Observer
+- Observer
-Strategy
+- Strategy
-Visitor
+- Visitor